ART HISTORY & VISUAL CULTURE STUDIES

 At Siena Heights, you can develop these skills while investigating a wide variety of art and visual culture.
 The Freshman Foundations Core Concept courses, which are prerequisites for all other art history courses, help you to develop your ability to:

 A menu of six lower-level courses is offered to students who have completed the Foundations Core Concepts courses.
 These include Ancient to Medieval Art, Renaissance to Modern Art, American Art, History of Graphic Design, Film Study and Analysis, and Non-Western Art.
 The Non-Western Art course is required for all students majoring or minoring in art history or wanting to pursue a degree in art education, while the History of Graphic Design is required for students majoring in Graphic Design.

 Once you have completed one of the six lower-level courses listed above, you may enroll in the following upper-level art history courses: Introduction to Visual Culture, Late 20th-Century Art, History of Photography, and Nineteenth-Century Art.
 These courses ask you to demonstrate your research and writing skills as you pursue independent research projects.
 Students majoring in Graphic Design are required to complete Introduction to Visual Culture, while students majoring in Fine Arts must complete Late 20th-Century Art.

 A distinctive feature of the Art History degree at Siena Heights is that it is a Bachelor of Fine Arts degree, and thus requires the student to complete a studio concentration.
-Students who select to concentrate in Digital Media will be prepare to contribute to the emerging field of Digital Humanities.
+Students who select to concentrate in Digital Media while pursuing the BFA in Art History will be prepared to contribute to the emerging field of Digital Humanities.

 Faculty who teach in the program include: